 Construction

 There are between 12 and 14 landings connecting ladders inside each tower.
-The head frames of the towers are angled in at 15 Degrees in order to provide optimum levels of light.
+The head frames of the towers are angled in at 15 degrees in order to provide optimum levels of light.